ak811/openmp-bottom-up-mergesort/README.md

 sequential/result/mergesort_seq_<N>
 ```

-Each file contains the runtime in seconds on standard error, captured into a file.
+Each file contains the runtime in seconds.

 Example from this project: